 Travel to locations away from the Bowling Green region to discover business careers.
-Past trips include St. Louis, Atlanta, and Cincinnati.
-Trips typically occur during Spring Break and last three days.
+Past trips include St. Louis, Atlanta, Cincinnati, Nashville, and Louisville.
+Trips typically occur during the Spring semester and last two or three days.
 Students are charged a nominal fee.

 PEAK Career Hike

-Discover business careers in the immediate Bowling Green region.
+Discover business careers in the immediate Bowling Green region during a day trip to local businesses.
 Past trips include Logan Aluminum and the General Motors Corvette Plant.